smartcontractkit/documentation/docs/Introduction/getting-started/conceptual-overview.md

 When deployed to a blockchain, a *smart contract* is a set of instructions that can be executed without intervention from third parties.
 The smart contract code defines how it responds to input, just like the code of any other computer program.

 A valuable feature of smart contracts is that they can store and manage on-chain assets (like [ETH or ERC20 tokens](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/)), just like you can with an Ethereum wallet.
-Because they have an on-chain address like a wallet, they can do everything any other address can.
+Because they have an on-chain address like a wallet, smart contracts can do everything any other address can.
 This enables you to program automated actions when receiving and transferring assets.

 Smart contracts can connect to real-world market prices of assets to produce powerful applications.
-Securely connecting smart contracts with off-chain data and services is what makes them *hybrid* smart contracts.
-This is done using oracles.
+Oracles securely connect smart contracts with off-chain data and services, making them *hybrid* smart contracts.

 ## What language is a smart contract written in?